rails ai-agents architecture

 Streaming for Responsive Interfaces

-If your agent talks to a user in real time, you want to stream tokens as they are generated rather than making the user wait for the whole response.
-The SDK supports server-sent events, and the streaming helpers make it ergonomic:
+If your agent talks to a user in real time, stream tokens as they are generated rather than making the user wait for the full response.
+The SDK supports server-sent events:

 stream = ANTHROPIC.messages.stream(